microsoft/rnx-kit/packages/rn-changelog-generator/README.md

 ## Usage

-Simply run:
+Generate a changelog for `react-native` commits between versions 0.65.0 and 0.66.0:

 ```sh
 npx rn-changelog-generator --base v0.65.0 --compare v0.66.0 --repo ../../../react-native --changelog ../../../react-native/CHANGELOG.md --token [GH_TOKEN] > NEW_CHANGES.md
 ```

-As explained above, you will need to have a local clone of the react-native core repo to refer in the command to make it work (along with the GH token).
+As explained above, you will need to have a local clone of `react-native`, which is referenced by the `--repo` parameter.
+You'll also need to provide a GitHub personal access token for the `--token` parameter.